wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

             || JWSAlgorithm.NONE.equals(alg)) {
         throw new SecurityException("Unsupported or disallowed JWT algorithm");
     }
-    // resolve the verification key by kid from the issuer's pinned JWKS — never an inline jwk header
+    // resolve the verification key by kid from the issuer's pinned JWKS - never an inline jwk header
     ```

     Private-key passphrases and other secrets must never live in source or plaintext config.
 Resolve them at runtime through the platform's secret-resolution facility (a secret-vault facility such as the platform's configured secret store) so the cleartext value exists only in memory.

-    **TLS.** New `SSLContext` construction sets a minimum of TLS 1.2 but prefers TLS 1.3 where available — include `TLSv1.3` in the enabled protocols and let the handshake negotiate it, falling back to 1.2 only for compatibility (TLS 1.3 brings mandatory forward secrecy and AEAD-only suites).
+    **TLS.** New `SSLContext` construction sets a minimum of TLS 1.2 but prefers TLS 1.3 where available: include `TLSv1.3` in the enabled protocols and let the handshake negotiate it, falling back to 1.2 only for compatibility (TLS 1.3 brings mandatory forward secrecy and AEAD-only suites).
 Enable hostname verification with `SSLParameters.setEndpointIdentificationAlgorithm("HTTPS")`, and never install an all-trusting hostname verifier or trust manager.
 New components must not add an "allow all / trust all" opt-out, even behind a system property.

     **Constant-time comparison.** Compare MACs and other secret-derived values with `MessageDigest.isEqual(byte[], byte[])`, never `Arrays.equals` (not constant-time in older JDKs).

 === "Go stack"

-    **Use the central crypto package** — never call `crypto/aes`, `crypto/rsa`, or `crypto/sha256` directly from scattered product code.
+    **Use the central crypto package.** Never call `crypto/aes`, `crypto/rsa`, or `crypto/sha256` directly from scattered product code.
 A central encryption package (a dispatcher plus per-algorithm providers) is the established shape; new services follow it so the algorithm and key choice stay in one auditable place.

     AES-GCM with a fresh random nonce per call, error handled: